Code of Business Conduct and Ethics for Partners and Suppliers

 Full, Fair, Accurate, Timely and Understandable Disclosure

 Medallia must ensure that all disclosure in reports and documents that Medallia files with, or submits to, the Securities and Exchange Commission and in other public communications is full, fair, accurate, timely, and understandable.
 Supplier should cooperate and take all steps available to assist Medallia in these responsibilities to the extent consistent with Supplier’s scope of role to Medallia.
 In particular, Supplier should provide prompt and accurate answers to all relevant inquiries in connection with Medallia’s preparation of its public reports and disclosure.
+Supplier may not make public communications on Medallia’s behalf without Medallia’s prior written consent.

 Gifts and Gratuities

 The practice of giving business gifts and taking part in corporate hospitality or undertaking speaking engagements varies between countries, regions and industries.
 What may be normal and acceptable in one locale may not be in another.
 The test to be applied is whether in all the circumstances the gift or hospitality is reasonable and justifiable (both from the perspective of the provider and recipient) rather than lavish and extraordinary, bearing in mind that what may normally be viewed as small or insignificant in some countries can be of significant value in another.
-The intention behind the gift should always be considered and nothing should be explicitly or implicitly expected or demanded in return.
+The intention behind the gift should always be considered and nothing must be explicitly or implicitly expected or demanded in return.

 Protection of Assets, Confidentiality and Communications